A University’s Duty of Care: What You Need to Know

 Key Takeaways to Fulfilling Your Duty of Care

 So if you are a university, what does this ruling mean for you?
-For universities, there are three key takeaways: 1) who you owe a duty of care to, 2) where you are responsible, and 3) how you can fulfill your duty of care responsibilities.
+For universities, there are three important questions to ask:

 The answer to the first question is fairly straightforward.
 In the words of the court, universities “do not have a special relationship with the world at large, but only their enrolled students.”
 So a university’s duty of care is only towards students—not everyone on campus.
 Furthermore, this duty of care has an expiration date.
 It only exists as long as the students remain students; once they graduate, the university no longer has a duty of care towards them.